 2009 – today

-The brand badge used by Herts and now was formed in 2009.
+The brand badge used by Herts was formed in 2009.
 At that time, the management decided to make the emblem more modern and the message more expressive.
 The updated version is a neat rectangle with smooth corners and an iridescent background.
-The name Herts is traditionally placed inside but in a more stylish design.
+The name Herts is traditionally placed inside, but in a more stylish design.
 The font has become thinner and more original.

 It combines lines with smooth and sharp cuts, making the chosen style unique and the concept more recognizable.
 The letter r stands out especially, unlike the rest of the characters.
-In addition to a clear inscription, the logo has no other graphic elements, which confirms the company’s focus on a specific range of services and the desire to improve them.
+In addition to a clear inscription, the logo has no other graphic elements, confirming the company’s focus on a specific range of services and its desire to improve them.
 The logo’s colors include yellow and black, complemented by light highlights.

 Font and Colors